jrvanderdoes/purify/paper.md

 }

 # Perform resampling with the 'simple' method
-results <- resample_function(data = data, fn = mse_function, n = 1000, method = "simple")
+results <- resample_function(data = data, fn = mse_function, M = 1000, method = 'simple')
 ```

+Model coefficients can also be examined under permutation; see documentation.
+However, if a use case is too complex for the implemented \code{resample_function()}, the function \code{resample()} can be used to directly return the resampled data.

 # Implementation

 `Purify` is implemented in R, using vectorized operations for efficient computation.
-The package's modular design and clear documentation make it easy to adapt to various research needs, allowing users to integrate their own statistical functions or modify resampling parameters to meet specific analytical requirements.
+The package's modular design and clear documentation make it easy to adapt to various research needs, allowing users to integrate their own statistical functions or modify resampling parameters to meet specific analytical requirements. `Purify` was used in @tetui:etal:2022 and several upcoming papers.

 # Acknowledgements